badlandsapps/second_app/README.md

 * Kingfisher: Kingfisher is a lightweight, pure-Swift library for downloading and caching images from the web
 * SwiftyJson: SwiftyJSON makes it easy to deal with JSON data in Swift.

+#
+* Interactor - Contains the application business logic for a specific use case ** DownloadCityDataInformationInteractor: Retrieve json from an url and parse it to CityDataInformation ** DownloadCityDataInformationAndSaveItInteractor: Execute the DownloadCityDataInformationInteractor and save the information in CoreData
+** ExecuteOnceInteractor: Check if data is persisted ** SetExecuteOnceInteractor: Set that data has been persisted ** ReachabilityInteractor: Check internet reachability

 #Bonus

 * Activities: As a bonus, we have added Madrid’s activities.
 Now you can search for things to do in Madrid